IKIM-Essen/ClusterDocs/source/part4.md

 ## Building is different from running

 Running a reviewed SIF is a routine user activity.
 Building an image changes the software supply chain and may require network access, substantial temporary disk, elevated build mechanisms, or a controlled remote builder.

+Use the RCC-approved rootless, fakeroot, or remote-builder workflow.
+Rootless execution of a production image does not imply that users may obtain host-root privileges while building it.

 Production pattern: